-- E. The issuance of a subpoena or setting of an investigatory hearing extends the Just Cause determination date to sixty days from the date of compliance with a subpoena or the completion of an investigatory hearing, whichever is later. - F. An investigatory hearing on a Complaint will be set before an Investigatory Panel and is a nonadversarial proceeding that may be conducted by teleconference.
+- E. The Chief Disciplinary Counsel may seek enforcement of a subpoena in the district court of the county in which appearance or production is required.
+The Respondent or witness may raise any good faith objection to the subpoena.
+If the district court finds that a person's noncompliance with or objection to a subpoena is in bad faith, then after notice and a hearing, the court may order the person to pay the Chief Disciplinary Counsel's reasonable and necessary costs and attorney fees.
+The district court's order is not appealable.
+The Chief Disciplinary Counsel must not consider a Respondent's good faith objection to an investigatory subpoena as grounds for Just Cause. - F. The Chief Disciplinary Counsel may set a Complaint for an investigatory hearing.
+The hearing will be set before an Investigatory Panel and is a nonadversarial proceeding that may be conducted by teleconference.
 The chair of the Investigatory Panel may administer oaths and may set forth procedures for eliciting evidence, including witness testimony.
-Witness examination may be conducted by the Chief Disciplinary Counsel, the Respondent, or the panel.
-An investigatory hearing is strictly confidential and any record, transcript, or audio or visual recording may be released only for use in a disciplinary matter. - G. An investigatory hearing may result in a dismissal of the Complaint or a negotiated sanction with the Respondent.
-A negotiated sanction may include any Sanction available under these rules, including a referral to the Grievance Referral Program in accordance with Part XVI of these Rules.
-If a negotiated sanction is reached, the terms shall be embodied in a written judgment, which must contain findings of fact, conclusions of law, and the Sanctions to be imposed.
-The judgment must be entered by the chair of the Investigatory Panel and signed by the Chief Disciplinary Counsel and the Respondent.
-If a negotiated sanction is not reached, the Complaint will proceed in accordance with Rule 2.14 and Rule 2.15. - Summary Disposition Setting: Upon investigation, if the Chief Disciplinary Counsel determines that Just Cause does not exist to proceed on the Complaint, the Chief Disciplinary Counsel shall place the Complaint on a Summary Disposition Panel docket, which may be conducted by teleconference.
+Witness examination may be conducted by the Chief Disciplinary Counsel, the Respondent, or the Panel.
+An investigatory hearing is strictly confidential and any record may be released only for use in a disciplinary matter. - G. An investigatory hearing may result in a Sanction negotiated with the Respondent or in the Chief Disciplinary Counsel's dismissing the Complaint or finding Just Cause.
+The terms of a negotiated Sanction must be in a written judgment with findings of fact and conclusions of law.
+The judgment must be entered into the record by the chair of the Investigatory Panel and signed by the Chief Disciplinary Counsel and the Respondent. - Summary Disposition Setting: Upon investigation, if the Chief Disciplinary Counsel 2.13. determines that Just Cause does not exist to proceed on the Complaint, the Chief Disciplinary Counsel shall place the Complaint on a Summary Disposition Panel docket, which may be conducted by teleconference.
 At the Summary Disposition Panel docket, the Chief Disciplinary Counsel will present the Complaint together with any information, documents, evidence, and argument deemed necessary and appropriate by the Chief Disciplinary Counsel, without the presence of the Complainant or Respondent.
 The Summary Disposition Panel shall determine whether the Complaint should be dismissed or should proceed.
 If the Summary Disposition Panel dismisses the Complaint, both the Complainant and Respondent will be so notified.
 There is no appeal from a determination by the Summary Disposition Panel that the Complaint should be dismissed or should proceed.
 All Complaints presented to the Summary Disposition Panel and not dismissed will proceed in accordance with Rule 2.14 and Rule 2.15 be placed on the Hearing Docket.
 The fact that a Complaint was placed on the Summary Disposition Panel Docket and not dismissed is wholly inadmissible for any purpose in the instant or any subsequent Disciplinary Proceeding or Disciplinary Action.
 Files of dismissed Disciplinary Proceedings will be retained for one hundred eighty days, after which time the files may be destroyed.
 No permanent record will be kept of Complaints dismissed except to the extent necessary for statistical reporting purposes.
 In all instances where a Complaint is dismissed by a Summary Disposition Panel other than where the attorney is deceased or is not licensed to practice law in the State of Texas, the Chief Disciplinary Counsel shall refer the Inquiry to a voluntary mediation and dispute resolution procedure.